The Royals

 In the poem Bob gently teased the Duke for never recognising him.

-“He certainly recognises me now.
-He even takes the mickey when we meet” says Bob.
+“He certainly recognises me after that.
+He even took the mickey when we met” says Bob.

 "When I was at a reception in Buckingham Palace two years ago he said to me “who let you in here?”"